drudru/understanding_redo/README.md

 The developer must specify the dependencies up to a certain point.
 Past that, it is expected that the utilities will determine and generate additional dependencies.
 For example, a c compiler should emit header dependencies.
 At the same time, if a library changed, it would not be caught by this process.

 Instead of using environment variables, those variables should be persisted into files.
+When this is done, an MD5 can be stored for this file to determine if it is up to date.

 ## Problems with the Redo model